-Table 8 Counts of flow/spill archive files available for use in predicting smolt passage from 1996 through 2001.
+Table 9 Counts of flow/spill archive files available for use in predicting smolt passage from 1996 through 2002.

 Year Number of flow/ spill archive files

 1996 18

 1997 19

 1998 22

 1999 14

 2000 6

 2001 8

+2002 8

 Spill has several effects on model output.
 First, it affects the passage routes of the fish - with higher spills, fewer fish pass through the bypass system where PIT-tagged fish can be detected.
 Survival of migrating fish is also affected by spill: high levels of spill lead to high dissolved gas levels, causing potentially lethal gas bubble trauma, behavioral alteration, and vulnerability to predation.
-In 2001, the lack of spill may have been disrupting the travel times as a result of delay in the forebay prior to passage.
-As the season progressed and fish moved downstream, fish arrived increasingly later than predicted (Table 7).